Dragonflies are flying insects. Did you know there are different types of dragonflies than most of us realize?

 The Scarlet Darter is one of the different types of dragonflies that are pretty easily identified.

-The males will always show off their wide, bright red abdomen with smaller amber patches at the base of their hind wings.
+The males always show off their wide, bright red abdomens, which are complemented by smaller amber patches at the base of their hind wings.

-On the other hand, the females and any immature Scarlet Darter can be identified by their yellow-brown eyes and eye-catching pale stripe along the top of their thorax.
-The scarlet Darter was first discovered back in 1995.
+On the other hand, females and any immature Scarlet Darter can be identified by their yellow-brown eyes and eye-catching pale stripe along the top of their thorax.
+The Scarlet Darter was first discovered in 1995.

 The dragonfly species is abundant worldwide and recorded in every African country.